Aglowgibbon/IPAWS-Message-Puller/SECURITY.md

 Please do not report security vulnerabilities through public GitHub issues, pull requests, or discussions.

-If GitHub private vulnerability reporting is available for this repository, use that channel first.
+Use Private Vulnerability Reporting first to report an issue.
 If it is not available, contact the maintainer privately through GitHub and clearly label the message as a security report.

 When you report an issue, please include: